nmi-leipzig/sim-x-pll/README.md

 - ```divider.v```
 - ```phase_shift.v```

-To build and simulate your project, you can use [http://iverilog.icarus.com/](icarus verilog and vvp) and view the results in [http://gtkwave.sourceforge.net/](GTKWave):
+To build and simulate your project, you can use [icarus verilog and vvp](http://iverilog.icarus.com/) and view the results in [GTKWave](http://gtkwave.sourceforge.net/):
 - ```iverilog plle2_base.v period_check.v period_count.v freq_gen.v divider.v phase_shift.v <your project files> -o <your project name>```
 - ```vvp <your project name>```
 - ```gtkwave dump.vcd```